 There is parking for one car on the drive in front of the cottage.
 If your car does not fit on the driveway, or your party has arrived in more than one; please ask Andy for the code to the gate of the Reading Rooms car park.
 Please use this to park in rather than this or adjoining streets

 Heating is by Fischer Future Heat.
 These are state of the art storage radiators that work continuously through the day and night, using a ceramic and aluminium core to store and radiate heat

 We cater for babies and children!
-Provided at no extra cost; travel Cot (with changing platform), high chair, books, dressing up costumes and loads of toys.
+Provided at no extra cost; travel Cot (with changing platform), high chair, baby bath, books, dressing up costumes and loads of toys.

-Dogs are welcome at no extra cost.
-To improve your best friend’s experience you will find the Pooch Poof in the lounge.
+Dogs are welcome at no extra cost, please inform me at time of booking.
+To improve your best friend’s experience you will find the Pooch Pouffe in the lounge.
 Stacked with throws, blankets, towels and bowls, you can reduce the bulk of what you can fit in the car.
 If you don’t entirely trust them not to jump on the fancy sofa (who picked that one?) then put a throw over it.
 There’s also an outside tap out the back and old (but clean) towels for their paws.

 No 11 is strictly non smoking inside and out.

-- Almost all the cleaning products and all the detergent and washing up liquid I use and supply are bio-degradable and friendly to humans and other creatures alike.
+• Almost all the cleaning products, detergent and washing up liquid I use and supply are bio-degradable.

-- All bin bags are bio-degradable.
-Directions for recycling, and food waste are clear.
+• All bin bags are bio-degradable; directions for recycling (all packaging is recycled & reformed in Huntingdonshire) and food waste are clear.